vxnkt/Wireshark-Implementation/README.md

 ### Sneha Mazumder - 220905069
 ### Venkatesh Durai - 220905253

-Network Security Assignment on an Open Source Tool which aligns with the Coursera course we completed
+This repository is our Network Security Assignment on an Open Source Tool which aligns with the Coursera course we completed.

 We chose to make a report on Wireshark because of its importance in understanding how networks function and how vulnerabilities can be detected and analyzed in real time.
 As students interested in cybersecurity and networking, we felt it was important to explore a practical tool that professionals actually use in the field.